Implementing a Dynamic Vector (Array) in C

 }

-Looking at the code example above you will notice that the ‘vector_resize’ function is called if certain conditions are met on addition or deletion.
-If the current vector capacity has been exhausted when an addition has been requested the size is doubled and the vector contents re-allocated.
-In a similar fashion, upon deletion, if the vector is a quarter full the contents is reallocated to a vector of half the current size.
-These conditions for resizing work well in practice to balance memory capacity and computation time required to fulfill each resize.
+Looking at the code example above, you will notice that the ‘vector_resize’ function is called when certain conditions are met during addition or deletion.
+If the current vector capacity is exhausted when an addition is requested, the size is doubled and the vector contents reallocated.
+Similarly, upon deletion, if the vector is a quarter full, the contents are reallocated to a vector of half the current size.
+These conditions for resizing work well in practice to balance memory capacity and the computation time required to fulfil each resize.

 The Test Case

-With all the pieces put in place we are now able to test case the implementation.
-Below shows an example using the direct functions, adding a few strings (character sequences) to a collection, printing the contents, modifying the contents and then printing it out again.
-One unfortunate use-case detail that can not be avoided with the use of void pointers is the necessary cast.
+With all the pieces in place, we are now able to test the implementation.
+Below is an example using the direct functions: adding a few strings (character sequences) to a collection, printing the contents, modifying the contents, and then printing it out again.
+One unfortunate detail that cannot be avoided when using void pointers is the necessary cast.

 #include <stdio.h>